Lapsing and Reinstatement

 If your status lapsed at the time of your thesis submission deadline reinstatement is usually allowed if you have completed your thesis, and you are ready to submit to have it examined.
 If your reinstatement is approved you will be given one term in which to submit.

 If your status lapsed due to not having successfully completed your transfer of status by the allotted time, a fresh application may be more appropriate.
 However, if reinstatement is approved then you will need to ensure that you are ready to go through the transfer of status assessment in the term in which you are reinstated.
 In cases where Confirmation was not completed reinstatement is normally dependent on completion of an assessment equivalent to Confirmation, (the requirement for the milestone might subsequently be waived) and having sufficient time available remaining on the register for you to complete your thesis within the normal time limits.

 What fees are payable upon reinstatement?

 If you lapse/withdraw before the end of your fee liability, on reinstatement you will become liable for any outstanding fees up to the required maximum of nine terms for the DPhil or six terms for MSc by Research.

 Reinstatement cases requiring Education Committee Approval

 For DPhil students, if you have had twelve terms plus six terms extension, and for MSc by Research students, if you have had nine terms plus three terms extension, then the application for reinstatement will have to be approved by the University’s Education Committee.
-If at the time of reinstating you will have exceeded the maximum time permitted on the register, e.g. if you lapsed at the end of your twelfth term and then applied for reinstatement three years later, then your application will also require approval by the Education Committee.
+If more then twenty-four months has passed since your enrolment was lapsed/withdrawn then you application will also require Education Committee approval.
 The department and Education Committee will want to make sure that your research is still relevant and up to date, and this should be clearly stated in your application.